EdoardoGruppi/DAPS_assignment/code/Instructions.md

 ## Setup

 1. Install all the other packages appointed in the [README.md](https://github.com/EdoardoGruppi/DAPS_assignment) file using conda or pip.
-2. To install Twint could be necessary to run the code below to be sure that the last version is installed.
+2. To install Twint it could be necessary to run the code below to be sure that the last version is installed.
    ```
    pip install --user --upgrade git+https://github.com/twintproject/twint.git@origin/master#egg=twint
    ```
 3. Install flair.
-Note that to run Flair with GPU it is required to have torch with cuda enabled.
+Note that to run Flair with GPU (not mandatory) it is required to have torch with cuda enabled.

    ```
    pip install flair